WorkDisputes Logo

 struck_out

-The claim was struck out because the claimant did not comply with the Tribunal’s order and failed to respond to the Tribunal’s warning.
+The claim was struck out because the claimant failed to actively pursue the claim and did not respond to the Tribunal's warning letter.

 Legal Issues (1)